Why we don't list online conventionsby Patrick Delahanty, FanCons.com Administrator

 UPDATE: Starting in 2021, we have begun to mark conventions that have cancelled their physical, in-person conventions and are holding online events instead.
 These conventions will no longer be marked "Cancelled" and will now be marked as "Moved Online".
 However, we still will not list conventions that never announced a location and date for a physical, in-person convention.

 Patrick Delahanty is the creator of FanCons.com and executive producer of AnimeCons TV.
 He is one of the founders of both Anime Boston and Providence Anime Conference.
-Patrick has attended 189 real world conventions and three virtual conventions.
+Patrick has attended 189 real world fan conventions and eight virtual conventions.